 Pros

-- Mesh windows help calm anxious dogs
+- Full-width mesh windows calm anxious dogs

 Cons

-- New product — few reviews yet
+- New product — still building reviews

-- Between-seat only, not a full cargo barrier
+- Between-seat only, not a cargo barrier

 2Snagle Paw Dog Car Barrier — Escape-Proof, 50" Wide